 I hit the Bronx nightclubs to get a feel of the place, and my first stop was Ibiza Lounge at 220 West 242nd St. The lounge was relatively small, but I dressed a little bit upscale, and the doorman let me in swiftly.
 I paid like 20 dollars for the cover, and that was just reasonable.
 Their bar is huge for the place; it’s probably a place for drinking and chilling out because the dance floor was a little small.
 Pack in around 5,000 people there, and you have rubbing bodies all over.
 The music was mostly Latin, with some techno and hip hop mixed in the middle.
 I spent around 30 dollars for three drinks, which is not really bad.
 I had some shots of tequila and hit the dance floor with some Latina ladies.
 I danced until my feet ached and my body throbbed, and by the time I got out, it was 4am!

 I was ready to mingle so I went to a club called Mingles.
 Their security is a little bit tighter here, but that was fine.
 I wonder if it was because the crowd is a little bit on the mature side.
 I saw the ladies being coat checked.
 Now what is that all about?
 The place was pretty huge, with mirrors all over the place.
 The Bronx isn’t really an upscale place, but the place was more accommodating.
 The music was a little laid back with some reggae, hip hop, R&B, and some pop music thrown somewhere.
 My friends recommended their rum punch, and it kicked my adrenaline as soon as the alcohol set in.
 In fairness, their bartenders know how to mix really well, and I give them credit for that.

 Overall, my Brooklyn and the Bronx nightclub experience were different.
-You get into one club, and the atmosphere is totally different.
+You get into night clubs in NYC, and the atmosphere is totally different.
 It is probably the mix of music, people, drinks, and the feel of being alive in the city that never sleeps.